g-rade/actLifer/README.md

 Our target audience for this package are actuaries, epidemiologists, or generally any data scientists working with mortality data.

+## R package proposal

+We are still working on an R package that has a function for creating lifetables from age-group mortality data, and some included lifetables.
+We now want to include functions that will result in different combinations of columns from a full lifetable.

 ## Installation

 You can install the development version of lifetables from